mfojtik/cloudmanage/README.md

 What it is?
 ---------------------

-CloudManage is a very minimal tool that helps you manage servers in IaaS clouds.
+CloudManage (name tbd ;) is a very minimal tool that helps you manage servers in IaaS clouds.
 It has minimal UI that will guide you from adding your favorite cloud provider account to a running provisioned server.